 Comparing and contrasting gaming system generations comes down to choosing between the price or the power.
-But in less simple terms, such as with the Xbox One S or the One X, you are comparing and contrasting the hardware and the graphics footprint, and seeing whether it supports the resolution you want.
+When it comes to the Xbox One S and the One X, you need to carefully analyze the hardware, processing power, and supported display resolutions before making a purchase.

-Both the Xbox One S and One X have a lot going for them, but let’s see who can win this console duke-out.
+Both the Xbox One S and One X have a lot going for them — let’s see who can win this console duke-out.
 We’ve also included the original, discontinued Xbox One, just so you can see how the product has evolved over the years.

 |Xbox One||Xbox One S||Xbox One X|